rednafi/rednafi.com/content/javascript/bulk_request_google_search_index.md

 ---

-Recently, I purchased a domain for this blog and migrated the content from [rednafi.github.io][rednafi.com] to [rednafi.com].
+Recently, I purchased a domain for this blog and migrated the content from [rednafi.github.io] to [rednafi.com].
 This turned out to be a much bigger hassle than I originally thought it'd be, mostly because, despite setting redirection for almost all the URLs from the previous domain to the new one and submitting the new [sitemap.xml] to the Search Console, Google kept indexing the older domain.
 To make things worse, the search engine selected the previous domain as canonical, and no amount of manual requests were changing the status in the last 30 days.
 Strangely, I didn't encounter this issue with Bing, as it reindexed the new site within a week after I submitted the sitemap file via their webmaster panel.

-While researching this, one potential solution suggested that along with submitting the sitemap via [Google Search Console][google-search-console], I'd have to make individual indexing requests for each URL to encourage faster indexing.
+While researching this, one potential solution suggested that along with submitting the sitemap via [Google Search Console], I'd have to make individual indexing requests for each URL to encourage faster indexing.
 The problem is, I've got quite a bit of content on this site, and it'll take forever for me to click through all the links and request indexing that way.
 Naturally, I looked for a way to do this programmatically.
-Luckily, I found out that there's an [indexing API][indexing-api] that allows you to make bulk indexing requests programmatically.
-This has one big advantage—Google [responds][api-submission] to API requests faster than indexing requests with sitemap submission.
+Luckily, I found out that there's an [indexing API] that allows you to make bulk indexing requests programmatically.
+This has one big advantage—Google [responds] to API requests faster than indexing requests with sitemap submission.

 All you've to do is:

 * List out the URLs that need to be indexed.
-* Fulfill the [prerequisites][indexing-api] and download the private key JSON file required to make requests to the API.
+* Fulfill the [prerequisites][indexing api] and download the private key JSON file required to make requests to the API.
 From the docs:

     > *Every call to the Indexing API must be authenticated with an OAuth token that you get in exchange for your private key.
 Each token is good for a span of time.
 Google